laurentlp/sudoku-solver/README.md

     )

     func main() {
-        // Directly write a sudoku grid or use a file as shown in the examples grid := "4.....8.5.3..........7......2.....6.....8.4......1.......6.3.7.5..2.....1.4......"
+        // Directly write a sudoku grid or use a file as shown in the examples folder grid := "4.....8.5.3..........7......2.....6.....8.4......1.......6.3.7.5..2.....1.4......"
         resolved, err := sudoku.Solve(grid)